Ann R. Simms - City Administrator

 Mrs. Simms has been recognized as the Citys only two-time winner of the Beach Craigmyle Award, which is presented annually for outstanding service to Prospect.

-Debra is the Deputy City Clerk for Financial matters.
+Holly is the Deputy City Clerk for Financial matters.
 Her responsibilities include maintaining all financial records, collecting taxes, issuing construction permits and the administration of the business licenses.
-As the City of Prospect's ABC commissioner, Ms. Skaggs is responsible for issuing all liquor licenses.
+As the City of Prospect's ABC commissioner, Ms. LeVold is responsible for issuing all liquor licenses.

 Ron Cundiff - Director of Maintenance & Technology